You’re ready to save a few bucks and try free camping out for yourself.

 Here’s a quick list of the best places to find free campsites (not including parking lots or stealth camping):

-- National Forests – 154 National Forests spanning nearly 190 million acres are located in the United States.
+- National Forests – 154 National Forests (managed by the U.S. Forest Service) spanning nearly 190 million acres are located in the United States.
 Most offer free dispersed camping for RVs, tents, vans, and other campers.
 Many, although not all, allow free camping for up to 14 days.

-- Bureau of Land Management – The Bureau of Land Management manages roughly 1/8th of the land in the United States.
-Most BLM land is open to recreation opportunities, including dispersed camping and boondocking.
-Camping on BLM land is great because these areas receive far fewer visitors than most national forests, giving you plenty of room to spread out.
-It’s not always the case but you can usually camp for free for up to 14 days before moving.
+- Bureau of Land Management – The Bureau of Land Management manages roughly 245 million acres of land in the United States.
+Most of this land is open for dispersed camping and boondocking.
+It’s not always true, but you’re typically allowed to camp on BLM land for 14 days at a time.

-- National Grasslands – The National Forest Service manages 20 National Grasslands in addition to National Forests.
+- National Grasslands – The USFS manages 20 National Grasslands in addition to its 154 National Forests.
 Dispersed camping in National Grasslands is a great way to enjoy these wide-open vistas without paying a dime in campground fees.

 - Wildlife Management Areas – Most Wildlife Management Areas (WMAs) welcome dispersed camping and boondocking, although exact rules vary from state to state.

 - Army Corps of Engineers – Much of the land managed by the Army Corps of Engineers offers free camping.
-Unlike other public lands, this is usually free (or very cheap) developed campgrounds rather than dispersed camping.
-Often these are located near lakes and rivers.
-COE camping (sometimes called ACE camping) is particularly popular in the RV boondocking community.
+Unlike other public lands, this is usually in the form of free (or very cheap) developed campgrounds rather than dispersed camping.

-- State Forests – Some state-managed lands, including State Forests, offer dispersed camping, although this is on a state-by-state and even forest-by-forest basis.
+- State Forests – Some state-managed lands, including State Forests, offer dispersed camping, although this is on a state-by-state, or even forest-by-forest, basis.
 Often this land is managed by the state’s Department of Natural Resources.
 Sometimes it’s managed by a state conservation group.

 - City and County Parks – Some city parks and county parks offer free camping.
 Some even offer free RV hookups!
-I’ve had the most luck finding free (or cheap) city parks to camp at in small towns in the Midwest, although I’ve found some in almost every state.
+I’ve had the best luck finding free (or cheap) city parks with legal camping in small towns in the Midwest, although I’ve found some in almost every state.

 - Free Winter Camping – Many developed campgrounds, including some in National Parks, waive fees in the off-season.
 Although winter camping comes with its own set of challenges, it’s one of the best ways to experience the great outdoors for free with very few other campers around.